variantstudios/wisdomwaysacupuncture.com/pages/make-an-appointment/index.md

 *When scheduling online, please be sure to read all relevant information below* {: .status_warning}

-&nbsp;
+### New Patients

-NEW PATIENTS: before your appointment, please follow the “Forms to Complete” tab at the top to access and print the forms you will need to bring in to your first visit.
+Before your appointment, please follow the “Forms to Complete” tab at the top to access and print the forms you will need to bring in to your first visit.
 If you cannot print these forms, please come to your acupuncture appointment 1/2 hr early to complete forms.
 Thank You!

 ### Insurance Patients